OLC-Bioinformatics/redmine-docs/docs/analysis/resfinder.md

 For an example ResFinder, see [issue 12854](https://redmine.biodiversity.agr.gc.ca/issues/12854).

+#### Interpreting Results

+ResFinder will upload a file called `resfinder.xlsx` once it has completed, which shows every AMR gene found in each sample.
+Just because a gene/resistance is listed here does not necessarily mean the strain carries that resistance - it's important to look at the __PercentIdentity__ and __PercentCovered__ columns.
+You can be pretty sure that anything with 100 for both is actually there, but anything else requires further analysis to be sure.

 ### How long does it take?

 ResFinder is very fast - it should only take a few seconds to analyze each SEQID requested.